-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with Management + Human Organization faculty, your academic advisor, and through the Office of Overseas Study.

-Management + Human Organization majors are encouraged to enhance their undergraduate experience by participating in co-curricular activities of interest.
+Management and Human Organization majors are encouraged to enhance their undergraduate experience by participating in co-curricular activities of interest.
 Students interested in participating in departmental student groups should contact the Management + Human Organization advisor.
 You may also be interested in the following campus wide groups: